Here I have compiled all that I know and have learned about the various operations of the railroads in Delaware, organized by railroad.

 Many unit trains run down to the Delmarva as well. the 400 and 500 series trains are grain loads and empties bound for the Delmarva Central Railroad and 600 series trains are normally unit ethanol trains for the Delaware City refinery.
 (Except 62W and 63W, they are bound for the Delmarva Central)

-The Delmarva Central Railroad is the primary operator in Sussex and Kent county.
+The Delmarva Central Railroad is the only railroad that operates in Sussex and Kent county.
 Their operations are based out of Harrington, Dover, and Seaford.
 The DCR runs on the Delmarva secondary and Indian River secondary.
 They operate a couple of daily freights, including:

 HA-5: HA-3 relief crew